rhrlima/rhrlima/README.md

 # Ricardo Lima

 PhD in Evolutionary Computation and Machine Learning, including combinatorial optimization, meta-heuristics, and deep neural networks.
-Has 7 academic publications in both national and international congresses, including advanced English communication skills.
+Has several academic publications in both national and international congresses.

 DevOps Engineer with 2 years of experience focused on automation.
 Experienced with Docker, Kubernetes, CI/CD pipelines, Terraform, Python, and Bash scripting.